 Reading to Babies Tip 5

-Choose the baby books well – BIG pictures (e.g., on picture to a page with not too much background detail), durable, different sensory books (ones with squeaky toys or noise buttons embedded into the pages, feeling books with different textures, include small light books they can start to reach for).
+Choose great baby books – Baby books ideally have BIG clear pictures (e.g., on picture to a page with not too much background detail), durable, different sensory books (ones with squeaky toys or noise buttons embedded into the pages, feeling books with different textures, include small light books they can start to reach for).
 A key goal with book reading is to show babies books and baby story telling is FUN.
 The more the babies can interact with the book the better.

 Reading to Babies Tip 6

 Focus On Objects eBook